fsprojects/FSharp.Data/docs/content/index.md

 ### Data access tools

 In addition to the F# type providers, the library also defines several types that simplify data access.
-In particular, it includes tools for HTTP web requests and a JSON and CSV parsers with simple dynamic API.
+In particular, it includes tools for HTTP web requests and CSV, HTML, and JSON parsers with simple dynamic API.
 For more information about these types, see the following topics:

- * [JSON Parser and Reader](library/JsonValue.html) - introduces the JSON parser (without using the type provider)
- * [CSV Parser and Reader](library/CsvFile.html) - introduces the CSV parser (without using the type provider)
  * [HTTP Utilities](library/Http.html) - discusses the `Http` type that can be used to send HTTP web requests.
+ * [CSV Parser](library/CsvFile.html) - introduces the CSV parser
+   (without using the type provider)
+ * [HTML Parser](library/HtmlParser.html) - introduces the HTML parser
+   (without using the type provider)
+ * [JSON Parser](library/JsonValue.html) - introduces the JSON parser
+   (without using the type provider)

 ### Tutorials